CaelanBorowiec/Crate-Labeler/README.md

 - [ ] Mobile layout improvements
 - [ ] Capitalization fixes - don't remove caps from proper names like XLR and HDMI
 - [ ] Recall crates with barcodes
-- [ ] Base URL autodetect
-- [ ] No data warning when trying to load a create we dont know about

 ## Contributing